strimzi/strimzi-kafka-oauth/README.md

 - "kafka"
 - \["rest-api", "kafka"\]

 JWT tokens contain unique user identification in `sub` claim.
-However, this is often a long number or a UUID, but we usually prefer to use human readable usernames, which may also be present in JWT token.
+However, this is often a long number or a UUID, but we usually prefer to use human-readable usernames, which may also be present in JWT token.
 Use `oauth.username.claim` to map the claim (attribute) where the value you want to use as user id is stored:
 - `oauth.username.claim` (e.g.: "preferred_username")

 If `oauth.username.claim` is specified the value of that claim is used instead, but if not set, the automatic fallback claim is the `sub` claim.

-You can specify the secondary claim to fallback to, which allows you to map multiple account types into the same principal namespace:
+You can specify the secondary claim to fall back to, which allows you to map multiple account types into the same principal namespace:
 - `oauth.fallback.username.claim` (e.g.: "client_id")
 - `oauth.fallback.username.prefix` (e.g.: "client-account-")